reillychase/pvpgn-html5-chat-client/README.md

 - Click player to whisper
 - Channels and Games menus
 - Make admin/operator of channel different color (will require checking /admins periodically)
+- Weird glitch on iPhone, page flickers when entering password